 Such report allows conducting completely qualitative analyses to find out whether a product has non-executed parts of the code.
 If it does, test coverage is widened and all written testing is performed the second time.

-A procedure of covering the development with tests is actually a process of white-box testing.
+A procedure for covering the development with tests is actually a process of white-box testing.

 The tested software is collected in one virtual environment, it’s executed in order to find flaws or errors.
 Such a method allows developers and QAs to find parts of a platform which, in case of proper execution of a platform, are used quite rarely or are never used.